 Fellow avocado lovers, today is your day!
-Prepare to dip your snouts in the avocado trough of Heaven.
-For those of you who have not yet embraced the joys of avocado – this avocado gazpacho just might intoxicate you!
-This quick and easy raw gazpacho is like “liquid guacamole” that kicked me into a pleasure-induced coma and that had me “coat-checking” my teeth and dreaming up a raw vegan recipe for a “taco in a glass”.
+This quick and easy raw gazpacho is like “liquid guacamole” that kicked me into a pleasure-induced coma and that had me “coat-checking” my teeth and dreaming up a recipe for a “taco in a glass”.
 Hmmm…food for thought.

-This recipe is a wonderful allergy free raw vegan dish for something different on a hot Summer’s day.
-It is gluten free, dairy free, nut free, egg free and soy free.
+This recipe is gluten free, dairy free, nut free, egg free and soy free.
 Thankfully – not taste free!
-It is one of those easy healthy recipes you will blending up again and again.
+It is one of those easy recipes you will blend up again and again.
 Just be sure to use avocados that have just become ripe, with no bruising or brown spots -- this can really affect the flavour.
 Only the primo avos for this blend!

 Let me know what you think.
-But this little raw gazpacho concoction gets a satisfied grunt from me.
+But this little raw gazpacho concoction gets a HUGE tick of approval from me.
 It is scrumptious.
 But then again -- I am half avocado!